yairEO/tagify/README.md

 ## Drag & Sort

-To be able to sort tags by draging, a 3rd-party script is needed.
+To be able to sort tags by dragging, a 3rd-party script is needed.

-I have made a very simple *drag & drop* (~`11kb` *unminified*) script which uses [HTML5 native API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API) and it is available to download via [NPM](https://www.npmjs.com/package/@yaireo/dragsort) or [Github](https://github.com/yairEO/dragsort) but any other *drag & drop* script may possibly work.
-I could not find in the whole internet a decent lightweight script.
+I have made a very simple *drag & drop* (~`11kb` *unminified*) script which uses [HTML5 native API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API) and it is available to download via [NPM](https://www.npmjs.com/package/@yaireo/dragsort) or [Github](https://github.com/yairEO/dragsort) but any other *drag & drop* script may work.
+I could not find on the whole internet a decent lightweight script.

 ### [Integration example](https://codepen.io/vsync/pen/jOqYOVJ):